Skip navigation

 Apply for Accommodation

-Bookings for September 2023 are now open.
-Log into the Student Portal to browse availability and make a booking.
+Looking for accommodation for January 2026?
+Bookings are still open - please log into the Accommodation Section of the Student Portal to browse availability in real time and make a booking.

 If you are a direct entry applicant, please visit the Applicant Portal to review and accept your course offer.
 To learn more about the process and the required steps, you can visit the After You Apply page.

-2. Visit the Student Portal and log in to the Accommodation section where you can start your booking.
+2. Visit the Student Portal and log in to the Accommodation section to start a booking.

-Wait up-to 48 hours for your course acceptance to be recorded and using your applicant portal login details (you will have received this via email when you applied) select the Accommodation section to start your application.
+Once your course acceptance has been recorded (please note this might take up to 48h), and using your applicant portal login details (you will have received this via email when you applied) select the Accommodation section to start your application.

 Top Tip: Make sure you register with your personal email address and not one associated to a school/college.
 School/College email addresses are often closed after you leave and can delay the process.